Explore London

 London Zoo

-Address: Outer Circle, Regent's Park London
+Address: Outer Circle, Regents Park London

-Boasting a plethora of exciting, cute and fuzzy animals and over 750 species, the London Zoo is a must for all children and animal lovers.
-Kids will love the brand new Animal Adventure where they can climb, touch, tunnel and splash their way through the zoo discovering al the animals along the way.
+Boasting a plethora of exciting, cute and fuzzy animals from over 750 species, the London Zoo is a must for all children and animal lovers.
+Kids will love the Animal Adventure area, where they can climb, touch, tunnel and splash their way through the zoo discovering animals along the way.
+Other great habitat areas at London Zoo include Gorilla Kingdom, Penguin Beach, Britain's only (man-made) rainforest area, and a komodo dragon enclosure.
+The recipient of a Gold Award from the Visit London tourism initiative, the London Zoo is a fail-safe choice for a day of family fun and excitement.
+Be sure to check the website before you go, as the zoo regularly plays host to a variety of interesting exhibitions, festivals and events.<br /><br />

-Science Museum
+London Science Museum

 Address: Exhibition Road, South Kensington London

-Perfect for inquisitive children, the Science Museum will captivate, educate and thrill kdis of all ages.
+Perfect for inquisitive children, the Science Museum will captivate, educate and thrill kids of all ages.
 Featuring dozens of state-of-the-art exhibits, the Science Museum also features a 3D IMAX Theatre.
+The Museum's rotating exhibitions are topical and intriguing ensuring that kids can visit many times and always learn something new and relevant to their world.
+Other popular attractions include the space descent VR experience with astronaut Tim Peake as your guide, the Tomorrow's World object gallery, and the interactive Wonderlab gallery.<br /><br />

 Chessington World of Adventures